mojoatomic/antikythera-engine-2/docs/CONTROL_MODE.md

 - `antikythera control stop`
 - `antikythera control status`

+### Control from REPL

+The interactive REPL (`antikythera repl`) uses the same unified `control` command implementation as the CLI.
+This allows you to:

+- Push the REPL context (location and timezone) into control mode with `control location here`.
+- Set control time from the REPL context date with `control time now` (after `goto` / relative steps).
+- Inspect control state via `control location status` (alias for `control status`).
+- Pull the current control location/timezone back into the REPL context using `sync control`.

+See `docs/CLI-REPL.md` for concrete REPL examples and `README.md` → "Control from REPL" for a quick overview.

 ### Control Location

 Set observer location explicitly for classroom scenarios.
 Timezone is required; elevation optional (meters).
 When set, reads use this location until `stop`.